 Technical Standards for Admission at the KU School of Nursing

-Students in the School of Nursing's Master of Science program must meet our technical standards for admission.
+Students in the KU BSN program should be able to meet the technical standards for admission.

 You are required to read the following information.
 All individuals admitted to the University of Kansas School of Nursing will be asked to verify that they can meet these standards with or without accommodation(s).

 In courses or programs without clinical components or involving no direct client care, these Technical Standards may be modified by the Student Admission and Progression Committee (SAPC).

 After acceptance, but before admission to the School of Nursing, students in all programs must be able to document current certification/evidence of completion of a course in cardiopulmonary resuscitation for health care providers.
 This requires being able to successfully complete both the written and practical test for certification.